ajgerace/azure-f5/azure_lab_day.md

   * Getting Started

-    * Run the docker container:
+    * Open a terminal window and run the docker container:
+      _Note:_ You will be prompted for a password.
+Use your password for the jumpbox.

       ` sudo docker run -it --rm ajgerace/f5automation`